projectweekend/angular-skycons/README.md

 Note: my crappy screen shot image is not animated ;)

 ## Installation
-This project, along with all of its dependencies are installed with [Bower](http://bower.io/).
-Go into the directory where you want (or have) `/bower_components` components, then: `bower install angular-skycons`.
+This project, along with all of its dependencies are installed with [Bower](http://bower.io/): `bower install angular-skycons`.

 ## Set up
 If you're familar with how to include third-party modules in AngularJS, then you can probably skip this section.
 If you're new to the framework, this should help.